dagger/datasciencecoursera/README.md

 * Averages the variables, grouped by subject-activity pairs
 * Writes the tidy Data to tidy.txt

+Data
+====
+Use the files features.txt and features_info.txt to understand the features in the generated output.

 Requirements
 ============
 * Internet connection